random-forests/tensorflow-workshop/extras/colorbot/README.md

 ![](../../images/colorbot_gif.gif)

-*Check how this gif was generated [here](https://github.com/mari-linhares/tensorflow-workshop/blob/master/code_samples/RNN/colorbot/gif_model.ipynb)*
+*Check how this gif was generated in [colorbot-keras.ipynb](colorbot-keras.ipynb)

+### Keras implementation

+You can check a great and simple Keras implementation of this exact same model [here](https://github.com/random-forests/tensorflow-workshop/blob/master/extras/colorbot-keras.ipynb)!

 ## See ColorBot in action